-Encouraging NMAHPs to Engage in Research
+Encouraging NMAHPs to engage in research

-The Role of the Biomedical Research Centre in NMAHP Career Development
+The role of the Biomedical Research Centre in NMAHP career development

-The OH BRC, a partnership between the University of Oxford and Oxford Health NHS Foundation Trust, alongside 13 external partners, has a long-term vision of creating a national network of centres focused on brain health research.
+OH BRC, a partnership between the University of Oxford and Oxford Health NHS Foundation Trust, alongside 13 external partners, has a long-term vision of creating a national network of centres of excellence focused on brain health research.
 Through this initiative, we aim to foster innovation and improve the lives of people and patients across the UK.

-The Importance of Research Engagement for NMAHPs
+The importance of research engagement for NMAHPs

 Research engagement is not only beneficial for individual career development but also contributes to broader institutional and patient-focused outcomes.
 Evidence shows that when NMAHPs engage in research, it leads to: